rust-lang/rfcs/text/0000-partial_types.md

 ### Partially Initialized Variables

 We must have an ability to create partially initialized variables.
-So we need to add a filter-access to a constructor
+So we need to add a filter-access to a constructor.
+Default access-fiter to constructor is `%full`, not `%max`.

 ```rust
 struct Point {